ryuryu-ymj/mannot/src/mark.typ

   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
   padding: (y: .1em),
-  /// The math size style of the marked content.
-  /// Possible values are `"display"`, `"inline"`, `"script"` and `"sscript"`.
-  /// If set to `auto`, the style is determined automatically.
-  /// -> auto | string
-  sizestyle: auto,
 ) = {
   if fill == auto {
     if color == auto {